suncoast-devs/handbook/meta/legacy/resources/basic-git-merge.md

+---
-# Basic Git Merge Instructions
+title: Basic Git Merge Instructions
+---

 ## How to merge one branch into another.